yoyo53/Infernape-test-I3/README.md

 ## Step 4

-Add tests for all the bugs you’ve found
+Add tests for all the bugs you’ve found - make sure they are failing for the right reason, with good error messages.

 ## Step 5